woojay/100-days-of-code/README.md

 # My 100 Days of Code

+### Day 30 - Switch to Python ###

+Gear shifting to Python and studying OpenStack.
+Refreshers from TalkPython.

 ### Day 29 - More MERN stack ###

 Done w/ credentials and education view.
 Working on User Profiles view.